Who we are…

 The USCCB click on this link: http://www.usccb.org/issues-and-action/human-life-and-dignity/immigration/index.cfm

-The Kino Border Initiative (KBI) is a binational organization that works in the area of migration and is located in Nogales, Arizona and Nogales, Sonora, Mexico.
-Fr.
-Sean Carroll, SJ, executive director of KBI, is coming to St Peter on June 17 & 18.
-The KBI was inaugurated in January of 2009 by six organizations from the United States and Mexico: The California Province of the Society of Jesus, Jesuit Refugee Service/USA, the Missionary Sisters of the Eucharist, the Mexican Province of the Society of Jesus, the Diocese of Tucson and the Archdiocese of Hermosillo.
+The Kino Border Initiative (KBI) began in January 2009 by six organizations from the United States and Mexico: The California Province of the Society of Jesus, Jesuit Refugee Service/USA, the Missionary Sisters of the Eucharist, the Mexican Province of the Society of Jesus, the Diocese of Tucson and the Archdiocese of Hermosillo.
+It is located in Nogales, Arizona and Nogales, Sonora, Mexico.
 The KBI’s vision is to help make humane, just, workable migration between the U.S. and Mexico a reality.
 Its mission is to promote US/Mexico border and immigration policies that affirm the dignity of the human person and a spirit of bi-national solidarity through:

 - Direct humanitarian assistance and accompaniment with migrants;